 Welcome Home, Mia!
 Part two of our interview, plus adoption resources

 If you listen to KyXy’s “Jeff & Jer Showgram” (mornings on FM 96.5), then you already know that long-time radio personality Jeff Detrow and his wife Kristen recently adopted a little girl from Ethiopia.
-Read the full story in the June issue of San Diego Family Magazine.
+Read the Part One of this great story from San Diego Family Magazine.

 Prior to deciding to adopt, Jeff and Kristen had fostered a little boy for one year while the child’s mom was in prison.
 Their fostering experience went really well.

 Jeff says, “Our whole family worked together as a team during that time.”

 After extensive research, the Detrows chose Christian World Adoption as their adoption agency and Adoption Options to check out their home and handle follow-up.

 “You have to do a home study by a California licensed agency,” Kristen says.